-The PowerOhm Series PW-NC Braking Module has several jumper settings that are accessible on the main circuit board.
-The front cover must be removed to change the jumper.
+The PowerOhm Series BM Braking Module has several jumper settings that are accessible on the main circuit board.
+The front cover has to be removed to change the jumper settings.

 Warning: Do not make jumper changes while power is applied!
 Change as required only after power is removed and the green power indicator is off!
 Use insulated tools when changing jumper positions.